 After discovering the highly effective herbicide Agent Orange in the mid-20th century, Monsanto underwent significant changes in its strategy, internal policies, and corporate visual identity.
 These changes marked a new phase in Monsanto’s development, reflecting its achievements and ambitions in the global market.

-The logo’s thin glyphs, reminiscent of plant stems, connected to Monsanto’s core activity of developing plant care and protection products.
+The logo’s thin glyphs, reminiscent of plant stems, are connected to Monsanto’s core activity of developing plant care and protection products.
 This design emphasized the company’s agricultural focus.

 The logo’s minimalist design underscored Monsanto’s professionalism and reliability.
 During this period, it was necessary to refresh the brand’s look and feel and demonstrate Monsanto’s commitment to transparency, responsibility, and innovation.
 The design’s minimalism focused on the essentials: the effectiveness and safety of the company’s products.